intermine/docker-intermine-gradle/README.md

 # - ./data/mine/data:/home/intermine/intermine/data
 ```

-3. Update `./data/mine/data` to be the full path to your data directory.
+3. Update `./data/mine/data` to be the absolute path to your data directory.

 ### Configs